 We’ve said that if we arrived in the North Island, we would have been impressed right away, and we would’ve continued to fall deeper in love as we drove south and the scenery got even better.

-So if you really can’t choose, starting in the North Island and heading south would be the more “epic” way to explore New Zealand.
+So if you really can’t choose, starting in the North Island and heading south would be the more “epic” way to explore New Zealand, which is exactly how we’ve laid out the experience in our perfect New Zealand 1-month itinerary.

 Should I buy a campervan or rent?